 Music I’ve been a part of creating has been featured on national radio and TV networks like NBC, CBS, ESPN, and HBO.
-I’ve worked with artists of varied genres and levels of success, from major label bands like Tonight Alive and Sleeping With Sirens who entrust me with sound design, programming, synth and piano performance, string arrangements, and so on... to local or unsigned artists like The Relay Company, The Growing Room, or Crawdad Republic who hire me as a producer.
+I’ve worked with artists of varied genres and levels of success, from major label bands like Tonight Alive, Sleeping With Sirens, Courage My Love, and Young Guns who entrust me with sound design, programming, synth and piano performance, string arrangements, and so on... to local or unsigned artists like The Relay Company, The Growing Room, or Crawdad Republic who hire me as a producer.

 I take a genuine interest in the lives and careers of those that I work with, useful for making critical decisions during the creative process.

 Any sound is possible.
 Where are you going and how can I help you get there?